tbvjaos510/electron-disable-minimize/README.md

 ```
 If false is returned, the desktop handle cannot be found.

-It didn't work on specific windows version, Uupdate Windows and retry.
+It didn't work on specific windows version, Update Windows and retry.

 ## Forked from